MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/tvos.md

 The App Center SDK uses a modular architecture so you can use any or all of the services.

-Let's get started with setting up App Center macOS SDK in your app to use App Center Analytics and App Center Crashes.
-To add App Center Push to you app, please have a look at the [documentation for App Center Push](~/sdk/push/macos.md).
+Let's get started with setting up App Center tvOS SDK in your app to use App Center Analytics and App Center Crashes.

 ## 1. Prerequisites

 The following requirements must be met to use App Center SDK:

-* Your macOS project is set up in Xcode 10 or later on macOS version 10.12 or later.
+* Your tvOS is set up in Xcode 10 or later on tvOS version 11 or later.
-* You are targeting devices running on macOS 10.9 or later.
 * You are not using any other library that provides Crash Reporting functionality.

-> [!NOTE]
-> App Center SDK will **drop support for Xcode 8 and 9** with the May SDK release.
-Please refer to this [GitHub issue](https://github.com/Microsoft/appcenter/issues/308) for more information.

 ## 2. Create your app in the App Center Portal to obtain the App Secret